-Reptile scale rot, also known as Dysecdysis, is an infection of the skin that causes scales to become discolored, lose their sheen, and sometimes fall off.
-It’s caused by a combination of factors including improper husbandry and nutrition, lack of proper hygiene, and underlying health problems.
-Reptiles suffering from scale rot can experience discomfort and may be at risk for secondary infections.
+Reptile scale rot, also known as Dysecdysis, is a skin infection that causes scales to become discolored, lose their sheen, and sometimes fall off.
+It’s caused by a combination of factors including improper husbandry and nutrition, inadequate hygiene, and underlying health problems.
+Reptiles suffering from scale rot can have discomfort and may be at risk for secondary infections.

 Symptoms of Reptile Scale Rot